Journal Articles

 Papers In Progress

-I have papers in various stages of progress/review on the following topics (feel free to contact me if interested):
+I have papers in various stages of review and progress on the following topics (feel free to contact me if interested):

-• How processing online misinformation via the imagination makes us more credulous towards it.
+• How processing online information via the imagination makes us more credulous towards it.

 • Whether religious “belief” is best understood as a kind of imagination or make-believe.